herbeck/LeakyVaccine/Leaky.vaccine.SI.trial.md

 ### Model outputs

-This simple approach has at least shown that exposure heterogeneity in a vaccinated population can result in waning *realized* vaccine efficacy, even with stable per-contact vaccine efficacy.
-Also note the elevated incidence in the early stages of the trial, in the heterogenerous exposure population, as the high risk subgroup is depleted more quickly than the medium and low risk subgroups.
+This hypothetical example has shows that exposure heterogeneity in a simplified HIV vaccine trial can result in waning *realized* vaccine efficacy, even as the per-contact vaccine efficacy remains stable.
+Also note that exposure heterogeneity in a longitudinal study population may result in elevated incidence in the early stages of the study, as the high risk subgroup is depleted more quickly than the medium and low risk subgroups.

 ``` r
 par(mar = c(3,3,2,1), mgp = c(2,1,0))